 A Look Up Table, or LUT, is essentially a digital file that transforms the color and tone of your image.
 It essential can convert colors and details in a source file to a new destination state.
 For example, you can use a LUT to convert a modern digital photo to the color and tone of an older film stock.
 Or perhaps to convert between a color image to an aged black and white treatment.

 A LUT essentially transforms tone and color based upon settings chosen by the creator of the LUT.
 Each RGB combination of color has a new value assigned.
 For example this particulate shade of violet has been remapped to a darker purple.

+As a result, LUTs are used for a variety of purposes, including creating an eye-catching look from scratch or converting footage from one color space to another.
 But they don’t just change one color value in an image… they change all.